jmn2069/odin_calculator_final_project/README.md

 # odin_calculator_final_project
-Final project for The Odin Project
+Project for The Odin Project